LittleD3092/My-Vault/Operating System/Operating System.md

 > For example, how a timer construct works is **mechanism**, and how long the timer should be set is **policy**.
 > The **mechanism** can be fixed, and **policy** may vary depending on the requirements.

+# Structure

+There are different kinds of structures.
+Some are divided into **modules**, some are not.

+## Simple Structure

+- Many operating systems do not have well-defined structures.
+- Such systems started as small and limited systems, then grew beyond its original scope.
+- Example: MS-DOS, original UNIX.

+## Layered Approach

 ---